Tharshananth/LayoutLMV3-based-document-classification/README.md

 # **LayoutLMv3-Based Document Classification and LLaMA for Summarization**

-#### This project integrates LayoutLMv3 for document classification and LLaMA for text summarization into a web application.
-It focuses on utilizing advanced multi-modal features and efficient text extraction methods to deliver accurate and robust document processing capabilities
+#### This project integrates **LayoutLMv3** for document classification and **LLaMA** for text summarization into a web application.
+It focuses on utilizing advanced multi-modal features and efficient text extraction methods to deliver accurate and robust document processing capabilities.

 ## **Why LayoutLMv3?**

-### We chose LayoutLMv3 because of its:
+We chose **LayoutLMv3** because of its:

-#### **Unified Multi-modal Transformer:** Combines textual, visual, and layout information effectively.
+- **Unified Multi-modal Transformer:** Combines textual, visual, and layout information effectively.
-#### **Vision Transformer (ViT) Backbone:** Enables fine-grained visual feature extraction.
+- **Vision Transformer (ViT) Backbone:** Enables fine-grained visual feature extraction.

 ![Screenshot 2024-12-25 233751](https://github.com/user-attachments/assets/88dfef03-8edf-4b4c-af88-69f48dbb30bc)

 ## **Dataset**